-Post incorporation of a company, the company must purchase the following corporate stationary for use in company compliance matters:
+Post incorporation of a company, the company must purchase the following corporate stationery for use in company compliance matters:

 Name Board: Companies are required to paint or affix the name of the company and address of its registered office outside every office or place in which it carries on business.

-Company Seal: A round seal bearing name of the company and a seal bearing the name of the company along with designation of the authorised signatory could be purchased to help with execution of PAN application and board resolution for opening of bank account.
+Company Seal: A round seal bearing name of the company and a seal bearing the name of the company along with the designation of the authorised signatory could be purchased to help with the execution of PAN application and board resolution for the opening of a bank account.
 The requirement for embossing seal for a company has been removed in the Companies Amendment Act, 2015.

-Letterhead: The name and registered office address of the company must be printed on all letterhead, invoices, notices and other official documents of the company.
-The letterhead of the company can be prepared as it would be required for the opening of bank account.
+Letterhead: Must print the name and registered office address of the company on all letterhead, invoices, notices and other official documents of the company.
+It would require the letterhead of the company for the opening of a bank account.

-Statutory Register: All companies are required to maintain a statutory register for the company containing information like register of members, list of directors, charges, debentures and other matters pertaining to the shareholders and management of the company.
-The Statutory Register must be regularly updated and kept at the registered office of the company.
+Statutory Register: All companies require to maintain a statutory register for the company containing information like a register of members, list of directors, charges, debentures and other matters pertaining to the shareholders and management of the company.
+Must regularly update the Statutory Register and kept at the registered office of the company.

 Applying for Company PAN

 The Income Tax Department uses the PAN to track all compliance and filings of an Income Tax Assesse using the PAN.
 PAN is a 10 digit alpha-number character, issued in the form of a laminated card.
-PAN for the company is required to open a bank account, obtain tax registration, file compliances, etc., Hence, the first step post incorporation of a company is applying for PAN.
+It requires a PAN for the company to open a bank account, obtain tax registration, file compliances, etc., Hence, the first step post-incorporation of a company is applying for PAN.

 PAN for the company can be applied online.
-On application, a PAN acknowledgement form is provided and the acknowledgement form must be signed and sealed by a Director of the Company.
-The signed document must then be couriered to the NSDL office for processing of the PAN application.
+On application, it provides a PAN acknowledgement form and sign the acknowledgement form and also get a seal from the Director of the Company.
+Now, courier the signed document to the NSDL office for processing of the PAN application.
 PAN acknowledgement copy can be used to open a bank account.
 Hence, on obtaining the PAN acknowledgement, the process for opening of bank account can be started in parallel.

 Opening of Bank for the Company

-One of the main activity post incorporation of the company is the opening of bank account in the name of the company.
-Since a company is a registered legal entity – recognized by law, the process for opening bank account is relatively simple.
-As per Reserve Bank of India’s KYC norms, the following are the documents required to open a current account in the name of the Company:
+One of the main activity post incorporations of the company is the opening of the bank account in the name of the company.
+Since a company is a registered legal entity – recognized by law, the process for an opening a bank account is relatively simple.
+As per Reserve Bank of India’s KYC norms, it requires the following are the documents to open a current account in the name of the Company:

 - Self-attested copies of Certificate of incorporation and Memorandum & Articles of Association;

-- Board resolution to open bank account for Company ;
+- Board resolution to open a bank account for Company ;

 - Power of Attorney granted to its managers, officers or employees to transact business on its behalf (if applicable);